marileksa/RepData_PeerAssessment1/PA1_template.md

 ```

 #### panel plot
-* time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).
+* shows time series plot of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis)
+* shows how the activity over the weekend is distributed more evenly during the day

 ```r
 p <- ggplot(result, aes(x=seq_interval, y=mean_steps))